batocera-linux/batocera.linux/batocera-Changelog.md

 - Retroachievements for Arduboy and WASM4
 - Added RPI2, RPI3_32Bits and RPIZero2 support in bcm2836 image
 ### Changed
-- move to pipewire wireplumber audio
+- Move to pipewire wireplumber audio
-- bluetooth modes : automatic and manual (via a list)
+- Bluetooth modes : automatic and manual (via a list)
-- kronos now uses beetle's save path by default, move the save files out of saves/saturn/kronos to saves/saturn and rename:
+- Kronos now uses beetle's save path by default, move the save files out of saves/saturn/kronos to saves/saturn and rename:
     - *.ram to *.bkr
     - *-ext512K.ram to *.bcr
     - You can continue to use the old save format by entering the following line into batocera.conf: saturn.kronos_use_beetle_saves = disabled
-- cemu to native linux version (v2.0-22)
+- Cemu to native linux version (v2.0-22)
 	- cemu fixes for controllers
-- new Apple 2 MAME options - joystick & alternate models, (LR-MAME & Standalone), hard drive images (Standalone)
+- New Apple 2 MAME options - joystick & alternate models, (LR-MAME & Standalone), hard drive images (Standalone)
 - Playstation DS4 controllers now use the hid-playstation driver
 - Moving some SBC's to the Wayland display server protocol - v1.29
 	- Using Sway as the Wayland compositor - v1.7